-Performance management can align individual activities with the organization’s strategic priorities, enhance two-way communication, and improve individual and organizational performance -- and it all starts with goals.
+Performance management helps to align individual activities with the organization’s strategic priorities, enhance two-way communication, and improve individual and organizational performance -- and it all starts with goals.

 What are annual performance goals?

 Annual performance goals should be a written statement of what the supervisor and employee expect will be accomplished -- the results of the employee’s activities -- within a given time period.
-It can be a longer or shorter-term goal all of which or part of which will be accomplished within the year.
-Goals can be written for specific one-time or on-going projects, new programs, process improvements, work on committees or a variety of other assignments.
+Both short and long term goals can be written for: specific one-time or on-going projects; new programs; process improvements; work on committees, or a variety of other assignments.

 Do performance goals need to be linked to the University’s objectives or mission?

-Goals should be aligned and linked with the overall objectives and mission of the University as nearly as is possible.
-Where higher level strategic priorities have been communicated through all levels of the organization, that information can be used to inform the individual’s goals.
+Goals should be aligned and linked with the overall objectives and mission of the University when possible.
+Higher level strategic priorities that have been communicated through all levels of the organization can be used to inform the individual’s goals.
 Even when strategic plans have not been communicated, the needs of those you serve are good starting points for setting meaningful goals.
-When these types of goals are reached, they are likely to contribute to creating a high-performing organization.

 How do I write effective goals?

 Describing desired results and identifying success measures will help you write effective goals.
 To make this process more manageable, use the SMART acronym to develop goal statements.
 SMART stands for specific, measurable, achievable, relevant, and time framed.
 SMART goals (see below) contain all these elements.
-Remember, goals are not what you do, but the results you wish to achieve.
+Remember, goals are the results you wish to achieve, not what you do.